msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ![Univariate Gaussian example: Estimates vs. truth](../assets/figures/univariate.png)

-As an alternative form of uncertainty quantification, one may approximate a set of marginal posterior quantiles by training a second estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
+As an alternative form of uncertainty quantification, one may approximate a set of marginal posterior quantiles by training a neural Bayes estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
 This is facilitated with [`IntervalEstimator`](@ref) which, by default, targets 95% central credible intervals:

 ```
 q̂ = IntervalEstimator(architecture)